Technical Article

 Deploying on edge comes with many challenges:

-Memory Constraints: Edge devices can have sometimes few memories to fit AI models.
+Memory Constraints: Edge devices often have limited memory to accommodate AI models.
 Devices like Samsung Galaxy A03s and NVIDIA Jetson Orin Nano have less than 8Gb to fit large models, which can requires hundreds of Gb.

 Storage Limitations: Devices such as the Raspberry Pi 4 Model B and Samsung Galaxy A03s typically offer limited internal storage, posing challenges for storing large models and data files.
-Using external storage solutions like SSDs can mitigate this issue but adds complexity to the setup process.
+Using external storage solutions, such as SSDs, can mitigate this issue; however, it adds complexity to the setup process.

-Software/hardware Compatibility: Ensuring compatibility between software (e.g., Hugging Face Transformers, PyTorch, CUDA, Quantization, operating systems, JetPack SDK) and hardware (e.g. built in kernels, architecture) requires a lot of development time.
+Software/Hardware Compatibility: Ensuring compatibility between software (e.g., Hugging Face Transformers, PyTorch, CUDA, Quantization, operating systems, JetPack SDK) and hardware (e.g., built-in kernels, architecture) requires significant development time.
 First, it requires a lot of time to install and maintain consistent dependencies between packages.
 Second, even after setup, version mismatches of libraries can lead to suboptimal performance.
 This particularly impacts devices like Jetson, Raspberry, Samsung which are not as well-supported for AI deployment.
 E.g.

-Installation instructions of JetPack SDK does not work reliably;
+The installation instructions of JetPack SDK do not work reliably.

 Not all devices support CUDA.

-Specific packages like Hugging Face are not well-supported.
+Specific packages, such as Hugging Face, are not well-supported.

-Efficiency/Quality Trade-off: Devices with constrained resources (e.g., Samsung Galaxy A03s) struggle with intensive models, often resulting in significant system resource depletion during model execution.
-Optimizing performance can involve adjusting thread counts and employing lower precision quantization (e.g., 8-bit or 4-bit), though this may necessitate trade-offs in model accuracy.
+Efficiency/Quality Trade-off: Devices with constrained resources (e.g., Samsung Galaxy A03s) struggle with intensive models, often resulting in significant depletion of system resources during model execution.
+Optimizing performance can involve adjusting thread counts and employing lower-precision quantization (e.g., 8-bit or 4-bit), although this may necessitate trade-offs in model accuracy.

-There exist many model compression techniques to reduce model size while maintaining acceptable performance.
+Many model compression techniques exist to reduce model size while maintaining acceptable performance.
 It includes pruning, knowledge distillation, and quantization.
 More specifically, quantization has demonstrated great performance by encoding model parameters with lower bit precisions.
 It can go from 32/16 bits down to 4 bits.
 In this blog, we consider popular quantization methods of them popular:

-Bits-and-Bytes (BnB): It is a lightweight python wrapper around CUDA custom functions.
-It focuses on treating outliers in matrix multiplications in high precision and the rest in low precision.
+Bits-and-Bytes (BnB) is a lightweight Python wrapper around CUDA custom functions.
+It focuses on treating outliers in matrix multiplications with high precision, while the rest are treated with low precision.

 Quantization Rotations (QuaRot): It is a preprocessing step that can be applied before the quantization step.
-It uses randomized Hadamard rotations to make weights and activations easier to quantize.
+It utilizes randomized Hadamard rotations to facilitate the quantization of weights and activations.

 Activation-aware Weight Quantization (AWQ): It focuses on protecting salient weights during quantization (∼ 1% of the weights) identified by using the scale of their associated activations.
 Salient weights are scaled before quantization to preserve model accuracy while enabling low-bit quantization.
 It requires data during quantization.

-Half-Quadratic Quantization (HQQ): It formulates quantization parameters by minimizing a loss function with sparsity-promoting norms.
+Half-Quadratic Quantization (HQQ) formulates quantization parameters by minimizing a loss function with sparsity-promoting norms.
 It uses a Half-Quadratic solver to find optimal quantization parameters.
-It is data free and fast to apply.
+It is data-free and fast to apply.

 Llama.cpp: It is a framework for running large language models on diverse hardware with support for CPU+GPU hybrid inference.
 Provides quantization strategies from 1.5-bit to 8-bit integer precision.